ebizimana/Clima/Weather App.md

             }
         }
         ```
     1. Because you are in a Closure (a function inside another function) you have to              include `self` key word to call another function or variable. the `self` key word         tells the compiler to search the function/variable inside your file  `weatherViewControoler.swift`
 1. Under pragma mark called **JSON Parsin** write the function to grab the data that you want only from the data you got from the website
     ```Swift
         func updateWeatherData(json: JSON) {
             let tempResult = json["main"]["temp"]
         }
     ```
     1. The whole `json` has 12 objects and they all nested in a specific order to navigate         to a            specific value you need, you use the method shown above.
-        1. This functionality is possible by SwiftyJSON
+        1. This functionality is possible by `SwiftyJSON`

+## Create a Weather Data Model
+** Note:** The big reson to do this, is to divide our app in the MVC (Model, View, Controller) format.
+We want to separate the weather data from the weather controll so incase the controll fail the data is still functioning.
+1. Switch to the `weatherDataModel.swift` file
+1. Create four variables to store the weather data that we want to use in our app
+    ```Swift
+        var temperature = 0    // To store the temprature
+        var condition = 0      // The id to use to get the weather icon var city = ""         // to store the name of the city var weatherIconName = ""   // to store the icon name to display on the screeen
+    ```
+1. switch back to `weatherViewController.swift`
+1. create an object of the `weatherDataModel` class
+    `let weatherDataModel = weatherDataModel()`
+1. let's update the `weatherDataModel` in the `updateWeatherData` function
+    ```Swift
+        func updateWeatherData(json: JSON) {
+           if  let tempResult = json["main"]["temp"].double {
+                weatherDataModel.temperature = Int(tempResult - 273.15.)
+                weatherDataModel.city = json["name"].stringValue
+                weatherDataModel.condition = json["weather"][0]["id"].intValue
+            }
+        }
+    ```
+    ### Data Type Conversion
+    1. `if let` is to make sure if the json is not valid our app doesn't crash.
+        * the json value can be invalid if the any of the params value (lat, long, appid) are invalid.
+    1. `.double` converts the `tempResult` from a `JSON` data type to a `Double?` data type
+        * `if let` is an **Optional Binding** which make sure that the `tempResult` is nver `nil` so we                don't have to force unwrap it.
+    1. We have to convert the `tempResult` from Kelvin to Celcius. hence `tempResult - 273.15`
+    1. `temperature` is of `Int` data type so we have to `Int(...)` to convert it to `Int` from `Double`
+    1. `.stringValue` converts `JSON` to `String`
+    1. `.intValue` converts `JSON` to `Int`
+    1. the `id` is a code that says what weather condition is (either: mist, sunny, snow...)
+1. Switch to the `weatherViewController.swift` and uncomment the `updateWatherIcon` **full** function. the     `updateWatherIcon` is a function that takes the weather `id` aka `condition` and look for an               appropriate weather image to assign to that `condition`
+1. Let's call the method to update the `weatherIconName`
+    ```Swift
+        func updateWeatherData(json: JSON) {
+           if  let tempResult = json["main"]["temp"].double {
+                weatherDataModel.temperature = Int(tempResult - 273.15.)
+                weatherDataModel.city = json["name"].stringValue
+                weatherDataModel.condition = json["weather"][0]["id"].intValue
+                weatherDataModel.weatherIconName = weatherDataModel.updateWeatherIcon(condition: weatherDataModel.condition)
+            } else {
+                cityLabel.text = "Weather Unavaible"
+            }
+        }
+    ```
+    1. In case of invalid `params` beacuse of reason provided  above, we want to inform the user that the            weather condition was unavailable.

+## Update the User Interface
+* **Note:** under the pragama mark called **UI Update**  write a function `updateUIWithWeatherData`.
+This               function is to Update the User interface geting the data from the `weatherDataModel`
+    ```Swift
+        func updateUIWithWeatherData() {
+            cityLabel.text = weatherDataWeather.city
+            temperatureLabel.text = Sting(weatherDataModel.temperature)
+            weatherIcon.image = UIImage(named: weatherDataModel.weatherIconName)
+        }
+    ```
+    1. Our app only shows three things: City Name, Temperature of that City and the Weather Icon that goes        with that temperature
+    1. with `Label` they always expeting `String` so you have to convert the `weatherDataModel.temperature`         to a `String`
+    1. in the `image` folder there is a lot images and they are specificly named. `weatherIcon:UIImage`            just became a place they are placed amd the `weatherDataModel.weatherIconName` choose which one to         be displayed
+1. lets call the function after Updating the Weateher Data:
+    ```Swift
+        func updateWeatherData(json: JSON) {
+           if  let tempResult = json["main"]["temp"].double {
+                weatherDataModel.temperature = Int(tempResult - 273.15.)
+                weatherDataModel.city = json["name"].stringValue
+                weatherDataModel.condition = json["weather"][0]["id"].intValue
+                weatherDataModel.weatherIconName = weatherDataModel.updateWeatherIcon(condition: weatherDataModel.condition)

+                updateUIWithWeatherData()  // The New Line
+            } else {
+                cityLabel.text = "Weather Unavaible"
+            }
+        }
+    ```
+1. Run the App.
+Congraturation the First Part is Done.